Introduction

 These approaches can provide significant relief and support overall well-being.

-Understanding the differences in is essential for anyone seeking the most suitable strategy for their specific type of pain.
+Understanding the differences in treatment options is essential for anyone seeking the most suitable strategy for their specific type of pain.
 By exploring these alternatives, individuals can find the support and relief they need to manage their migraines effectively.

 Summarize Key Differences Between Hormonal and Other Headache Triggers